AIME Machine Learning Framework Container Management

 cons

-• not well supported by all major deep learning frameworks
+• limited support from some major deep learning frameworks

-• stuck when different system libraries or driver version are needed
+• ineffective when different system libraries or driver versions are required

 Virtual Machines